liakos199/potaki/documentation/owner-features.md

 Input (Implicit): owner_id (derived from the logged-in user's session).

-Frontend Validation: Use a zod schema to validate the required fields (address, location, name) before submission.
+Frontend Validation: Use a Zod schema to validate the required fields (address, location, name) before submission.
 TanStack Form could integrate with Zod.

 Frontend Mutation: Use useMutation (TanStack Query) to handle the API call for inserting the bar record.
 Manage loading states and display success/error feedback.